AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 // - This helps in avoiding creating a dedicated structure.
 Go vs. Java.
 Go wins here.
 // - Less code is good
-// - Be careful of terse code that may seem smart but is a painful w.r.t maintainance type ArtifactListerFunc func(options ArtifactListOptions) (ArtifactList, error)
+// - Be careful of terse code that may seem smart but is a painful w.r.t maintainance
+// - This particular functional implementation might be a learning curve to fellow developers.
+// - contd... be mindful of above type ArtifactListerFunc func(options ArtifactListOptions) (ArtifactList, error)

 // List is an implementation of ArtifactLister